rdvnnl/kotlin-web-site/docs/topics/properties.md

 The user can only add items to the cart by calling the `addItem()` function, but they can still access the `items` property to see what's inside the cart.

-> We recommend naming backing properties with a leading underscore.
+> We recommend following the common pattern of naming backing properties with a leading underscore.
 >
 {style="tip"}